SandeepThakare/dev_installation_scripts/README.md

   Take an reference from <b>https://help.github.com/articles/checking-for-existing-ssh-keys</b><br/>

  3. <b>git_push.sh:</b><br />
-  This script simply push your code o your git repo with your choice branch If you did't set your ssh key then it will prompt you for username and password Top skip this run 'git_ssh_key_generation.sh' script first and change your remote url to ssh url
+  This script simply push your code into your git repo with your choice branch If you did't set your ssh key then it will prompt you for username and password Top skip this run 'git_ssh_key_generation.sh' script first and change your remote url to ssh url